Khushi312824/SQL-data-warehouse-project/README.md

 This project is licensed under the [MIT License](LICENSE).
 You are free to use, modify, and share this project with proper attribution.

 ## 🌟 About Me
-👋 Hey, I'm Niharika Desineedi
+👋 Hey, I'm Khushi Wankhade

 I’m a Data Analyst with hands-on experience in building a scalable Data Warehouse for efficient reporting and analysis.